Search

 Moving & Shortcuts

 To move or shortcut a folder, record or multiples thereof, long press on the record or folder and select any additional folder(s) or record(s) you would like to move or shortcut.
-Next, select the action you would like to perform by tapping the icons located at the bottom of your screen.
+Next, select the action you would like to perform by tapping an icon located in the upper right corner of your screen.
+The options include:

-You can also move or shortcut a single record while viewing the record details and tapping the overflow menu.
+You can move or shortcut a single record by selecting the option listed within the record detail screen.

 Favorites

-Adding a record to your Favorites is an easy way to locate your most frequently visiting sites within the Keeper app.
-To add a record to your Favorites, tap on the record then tap the star icon.
+Adding a record to your vault Favorites is an easy way to locate your most frequently visited sites.
+To add a record to your Favorites, tap the menu icon (three vertical dotes) and select Add to Favorites.

 Sharing

-Securely create, share and manage records and folders with existing Keeper users such as family, friends and colleagues.
+Securely create, share and manage records and folders with other Keeper users such as friends, family, friends and colleagues.

 Share a Record

-Enter the user's email address, then use the toggle switches to select their permissions (Can Edit, Can Share and Make Owner).
-Tap the check mark icon to finish.
+Open the record you would like to share and tap Share > Share with User.
+Enter the user's email address, then use the toggle switches to select permissions (Can Edit, Can Share, Make Owner) then tap the checkmark icon to save.

-Keeper "One-Time Share" provides time-limited secure sharing of a record to anyone without having to create a Keeper account.
+Keeper "One-Time Share" provides time-limited secure sharing of a record to anyone even if they don't have a Keeper account.
 To learn more about One-Time Share, click here.

 Share a Folder